 In November 2014, Monument acquired, free and clear of any encumbrances, a 100% interest in Tuckanarra consisting of two exploration licenses, six prospecting licenses and a mining lease covering a total of 416 square km and containing approximately 100,000 historical indicated and inferred Joint Ore Reserves Committee (JORC) compliant ounces of gold.
-Exploration and evaluation expenditures of \$0.04 million were incurred in the current fiscal year for Tuckanarra.
+Exploration and evaluation expenditures of \$0.03 million and acquisition transaction costs of \$0.08 million were incurred in the year ended June 30, 2018 for Tuckanarra.